VimukthiW/CSRF-Double-Submit-Cookie-Pattern/README.md

 Clone/Download files in the repository

-Make sure CSRF-sync folder is in the htdocs folder of the XAMPP server.
+Make sure CSRF-Double-Submit-Cookie-Pattern-Master folder is in the htdocs folder of the XAMPP server.

 Start Apache and Mysql modules from XAMPP